chemistorge/tbl-ftag/performance.md

 # Performance Optimisation

-This is a live document that captures our current view on optimising the performance of this communications code.
-As such, it will be updated with facts and figures and analysis as the project progresses.

-The latest change added since last version, is the section on ```memoryview()```.
+This is a blog, about experiences and insights gained, during the development and optimisation of a File Transfer Agent.
+The File Transfer Agent is written using MicroPython, and runs on a Raspberry Pi Pico.

-## The Importance of Performance
+# The Importance of Performance

 Good performance of communications code is vital in order to get good end to end transfer rates.
 Because communications code is effectively one big pipeline